Arts & Culture: Heritage, Sub-Culture, & Society

 In 2030 our youth will be well-fed, well-housed, well-educated, well-rounded, and will speak with pride of growing up in a community with opportunity for all things and one that prepared them for a rich, civic-oriented adult life.

-Civic, professional, business and community organizations interested in having a guest speaker make a Citrus 2030 presentation may email their requests with a preferred and alternate date and time to email@example.com.
+Civic, professional, business and community organizations interested in having a guest speaker make a Citrus 2030 presentation may email their requests to firstname.lastname@example.org.

 Community groups interested in a guest speaker should indicate if a presentation on a particular aspiration is desired.